peterjhw07/CAKE/README.md

 # CAKE

-Constant Addition Kinetic Elucidation is a method for analyzing the kinetics of reactions performed under the constant addition of a reactant.
+Continous Addition Kinetic Elucidation is a method for analyzing the kinetics of reactions performed under the continous addition of a reactant.